OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star

 \subsection{Particle pusher}

-In the 3+1 formalism, the equations of motion for a charged particle \citep{Thorne1982,Philippov_2015b,Parfrey_2019} are given by
+In the 3+1 formalism, the equations of motion for a charged particle \citep{Thorne1982,Philippov_2015a,Parfrey_2019} are given by

 where $\vec{g}$ is the gravitational acceleration, $\vec{H}$ is the gravitomagnetic tensor, $\vec{p}=m\Gamma\vec{v}=m\vec{u}$ is the FIDO-measured momentum, $q$ and $m$ are the charge and mass of each macro-particle, $\Gamma=\sqrt{\varepsilon+\vec{u}\cdot\vec{u}}$ is the particle's special relativistic Lorentz factor, and $\varepsilon=0\;\left(=1\right)$ for massless (massive) particles.
 Equation~\eqref{eq18} shows that the particle velocity is composed of the FIDO-measured velocity, $\alpha\vec{u}/\Gamma$, and the FIDO's velocity, $\vec{\beta}$.
 Equation~\eqref{eq19} details which forces dictate the particle dynamics.
-From left to right, we identify the Lorentz, the gravitational, the gravitomagnetic, the classical radiation reaction \citep{Vranic_2016,LL_1975}, and the "coordinate" forces.
+From left to right, we identify the Lorentz, the gravitational, the gravitomagnetic, the classical radiation reaction \citep{Vranic_2016,LL_1975}, and the ``coordinate" forces.
 The last term comprises the generalized fictitious forces associated with the use of the orthonormal vector basis:

-where $\Gamma^i_{kj}$ are the spatial Christoffel symbols defined in Appendix~\ref{AP:A}.
+where $\Gamma^i_{kj}$ are the spatial Christoffel symbols defined in~\ref{AP:A}.
 We advance in time the contravariant positions and the orthonormal contravariant momenta, i.e. $\vec{r}\equiv r^i\vec{e}_i$ and $\vec{u}\equiv u^{\hat i}\vec{e}_{\hat i}$.
-To do so, we employ a generalization of the standard leapfrog method by Strang splitting the momentum equation \citep{Strang68}.
-Defining the positions centered in integer time steps and the $\vec{u}$ velocities in half-time steps, the discretized equations of motion read:
+To do so, we employ a novel variant of the Strang splitting method to advance in time the equations of motion \citep{Strang68}, which uses leapfrogged positions and velocities.
+Thus, defining the positions centered in integer time steps and the $\vec{u}$ velocities in half-time steps, the discretized equations of motion read:

 with

 where the terms with a bar highlight the approximated terms.
 The choice for $\bar{\vec{v}}$ defines if the simulation will be using the Boris \citep{Boris1970}, the Vay \citep{Vay2008}, or the Higuera–Cary (HC) method \citep{Higuera2017} for the electromagnetic force.
 For the systems we are interested in, the HC method is preferred as it is volume-preserving in the phase space and accurately captures the $E\times B$ drift even when under-resolving the cyclotron frequency \citep{Higuera2017, Ripperda_2018}.
 The algorithm used to evaluate equations \eqref{eq22} and \eqref{eq24} is the second-order Heun's (or Runge-Kutta) method.